 As an aspiring author, one of the most tedious jobs I invariably face is to find that one word, which can express my writing in the most desirable way.
 How I always avoid getting entangled in those long-winded sentences and attempt to express my thoughts in few select verses.

-Let me explain this with an example.
+Let me explain this as an example.
 I am sure you remember the distinct smell of mud after the first rain.
 That pungent smell that is so hard to explain, but it lingers in your mind.
 You can feel it but struggle hard to express in words.
 Well, there is a word for it – it is called Petrichor.
 Will it not be cool to use this word in your writing.
 Something like,

 “You are the raindrop that meddles with soil,